Skip to main content

 Biographical / Historical

 Mr. Joseph Gouvenor “Tex” Gathings was a prominent broadcaster in the Washington, D.C. area.
-After starting at WOOK-AM in the 1930s, he later became director of production for the nation’s first Black television dance program entitled Teenarama on WOOK-TV.
+He started working at WOOK-AM, which went on the air in 1947 and was the first radio station in the U.S. to program Black music 24 hours a day targeted to African Americans.
+Gathings later became director of production for the nation’s first Black television dance program entitled Teenarama on WOOK-TV.

 Gathings was born May 24, 1928 at Freedman Hospital in Washington, DC.
 His parents, Dr. Joseph G. Gathings, II and Elizabeth Parr both graduated from Howard University.
 Tex Gathings attended Lincoln University in Oxford, Pennsylvania, and although he did not complete his university degree, he began a career in radio.
 He took classes at Howard University and quickly became the emcee for the Howard Players, a distinguished drama club, with his rich baritone voice.
 This experience made him a popular entertainer on WOOK-AM radio airways in the 1930s where he was disc jockey for the program Jazz after Midnight.
 His popularity brought him into the company of many great artists of that time including Quincy Jones, Dinah Washington, Pearl Bailey, Lena Horne, Nina Simone, Tina Turner, Carmen McCray and Duke Ellington.
 He was also part-time manager of the Five Keys and emceed events at the Howard Theater.